kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 Generating digital graphics by programming was a slower, more tedious process that called for ample patience.
 Only those conversant with [delayed gratification](https://www.psychologytoday.com/us/blog/your-emotional-meter/201712/the-benefits-delaying-gratification) would opt for it.
 The feedback would neither be instantaneous nor visual.
 One needed to edit-compile-view, and re-edit, repeating this cycle until satisfied.
 Sol pondered the tedium that awaited him if he chose to go this way.

 But the upside was the precision of a coded program.
-Numbers reigned.
+Numbers reigned supreme.
 Small changes simply meant tweaking a digit here or there.
 Changing colours was a cinch.
 In keeping with the accomplishments of Descartes, it was the perfect marriage of art and science, of philosophy and mathematics.

 ### Making a choice

 The dichotomy of choice between interactive and programmatic generation of graphics was easily resolved though.
-Sol only needed to think of giving his clients variants of a single thematic logo to choose from, or of the maintenance of the logo over time, through change of font, etc. It was clear that present pain bought future gain if he chose to program the logo.
+Sol only had to think of giving his clients variants of a single thematic logo to choose from, or of the maintenance of the logo over time, through change of font, etc. It was clear that present pain bought future gain if he chose to _program_ the logo.

 Given that his logo would consist principally of words, Sol veered toward the [TeX-based](https://www.tug.org/levels.html) suite of typesetting tools.
 He finally settled upon the [LaTeX](https://www.latex-project.org/) format and the [XeTeX](https://tug.org/xetex/) typesetting engine which gave him [XeLaTeX](https://www.overleaf.com/learn/latex/XeLaTeX).
-He decided that his output would be in [PDF](https://acrobat.adobe.com/in/en/acrobat/about-adobe-pdf.html) for paper and [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for the Web, both of which afforded scalable graphics that would not degrade with resizing of the output medium, whether paper or screen.
+He decided that his output would be in [PDF](https://acrobat.adobe.com/in/en/acrobat/about-adobe-pdf.html) for paper and [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) for the Web, both of which afforded resolution-independent scalable graphics that would not degrade with resizing of the output medium, whether paper or screen.
 With these choices made, he rolled up his sleeves for a spot of work.

 ## The ideation